flatironinstitute/sciware/12_Functions/main.md

         x0 = xnew
     return xnew
 ```
+Look it has docs!
+I suggest you even write the docs *before* you write the
+body of the function.

+Q: are we done with this basic draft?

-And it is incomplete without a test routine:
+No, recall it is *incomplete* without a test routine, like this:
 ```python
     from math import *
     f = lambda x: sin(x)